disastrpc-zz/allocator/README.md

 # allocator

-Project for CSCI Operating Systems class
+Project for CSCI Operating Systems class which allocates and manages memory blocks for different processes.